Isaiah Stanback: Sophomore season

-Junior (2005)
+Junior season

 In 2005, Stanback started all 11 games at quarterback.
 On the season his recorded 2,136 yards were the 15th most in school history.
 He averaged 194.2 passing yards per game, 11th-most ever in school history.
 He also ran for 353 yards on 100 carries, with five touchdowns.
-He entered the schools all-time top-ten in total offense (2,489 yards, tenth), and total offense per game (226.3, eighth).
+He entered the school's all-time top-ten in total offense (2,489 yards, tenth), and total offense per game (226.3, eighth).
 Stanback was named the Sports Radio 950 KJR Most Outstanding Offensive Player at the team's postseason banquet.

 Stanback led the Huskies to win at Arizona, completing 10-of-19 for 157 yards and one touchdown, along with a career-high 96 rushing yards and two rushing touchdowns.
 He completed a career-long 69-yard touchdown pass to Craig Chambers on a Hail Mary pass as the first half expired in Arizona, sparking the Washington win.
 He also, had a good day vs. #1 USC, completing 14-of-18 passes for 201 yards and a touchdown, while also scoring on a run.
 He completed 19-of-27 passes for 242 yards against Air Force, with no interceptions and one touchdown.
 He surpassed the 300-yard passing mark twice, vs. Cal (301) and Notre Dame (with a career-high 353).
 His passing total at Notre Dame was the 14th-most ever at Washington.
 He also set a career-high for attempts (40) vs. Notre Dame.

 Stanback then ran track for Washington in the spring.
 He placed fifth in the finals of the 100-meter dash at the Pac-10 Championships.
 He was sixth at the West Regional meet at Brigham Young University, missing an NCAA Championships berth by just .02 seconds.
 He ranks among Washington's all-time top-ten in the 100-meter dash (10.48, eighth) and 4x100-meter relay (40.07, seventh) outdoors, and the 60-meter dash (6.80, eighth) indoors.
 His 100-meter best ranks third all-time among Washington football players who have competed in track (Ja'Warren Hooker, 10.18; Sterling Hinds, 10.27).